karayabin/universe-snapshot/universe/Ling/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystemInterface/commit.md

 ================

-abstract public [TemporaryVirtualFileSystemInterface::commit](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystemInterface/commit.md)(string $contextId) : array
+abstract public [TemporaryVirtualFileSystemInterface::commit](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystemInterface/commit.md)(string $contextId, ?array $options = []) : array

 Returns the commit list, which is the minimal list of operations to execute to reproduce the operations stored in the given context of this vfs.
 See the [TemporaryVirtualFileSystem conception notes](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/pages/conception-notes.md) for more details.

+By default, it also resets the context directory (i.e. remove the directory and its content).
+This behaviour can be changed with the options:

+- reset: bool=true